Perverse coherent t-structures through torsion theories

 Recall that 3-dimensional Artin-Schelter regular algebras are noetherian domains - in particular, they are prime rings (\cite{ATV}, \cite{ATV2}).
 This allows us to prove the following useful lemma.

 \begin{lemma} Let $R$ be a positively graded connected 3-dimensional Artin-Schelter regular algebra generated in degree 1 which is finitely generated over its centre.
 Then the image of a perversity $p$ as defined above is finite. \end{lemma} \begin{proof} Since $R$ is prime, $(0)$ is a prime ideal not equal to the irrelevant ideal.
-Thus it corresponds to an indecomposable injective object which we shall denote by $E_0$.
+Thus it corresponds to an indecomposable injective object which we denote by $E_0$.
 Furthermore, as a consequence of remark \ref{bij}, $E^g(R)$ is a finite direct sum of copies of $E_0$.
 Similarly, $E^g(R/P)$ is a finite direct sum of copies of $E_P$, the indecomposable injective object associated to the homogeneous prime ideal $P$.
 We observe that for any such $P$, there is a map from $E^g(R)$ to $E^g(R/P)$ induced by the canonical projection from $R$ to $R/P$.
 Therefore, there is a nontrivial map from $E_0$ to $E_P$.
 The perversity condition then assures that:

-Since, by definition, the Gelfand-Kirillov dimension of $R$ is finite (and so is the dimension of any of its quotients - \cite{KL}) we have that, for a fixed value of $p(\mathcal{T}_{\pi E_0})$, $p(\mathcal{T}_{\pi E_P})$ is an integer that differs at most $GKdim(R)$ from it.
-Hence the image of $p$ is finite. \end{proof} Thus, for $R$ Artin-Schelter regular algebra of dimension 3 and finite over its centre, we can form a finite set of hereditary torsion classes
+Since, by definition, the Gelfand-Kirillov dimension of $R$ is finite (and so is the dimension of any of its quotients - \cite{KL}, Lemma 3.1) we have that, for a fixed value of $p(\mathcal{T}_{\pi E_0})$, $p(\mathcal{T}_{\pi E_P})$ is an integer that differs at most $GKdim(R)$ from it.
+Hence the image of $p$ is finite. \end{proof} Thus, for $R$ Artin-Schelter regular algebra of dimension 3 and finite over its centre, we can form a finite chain of hereditary torsion classes of $Tails(R)$, compactly generated in $\Dcal^b(Tails(R))$:

-By corollary \ref{int torsion cl}, the intersection of all its elements is zero.
-Finally, 3 provides a way of building a perverse quasi-coherent t-structure with respect to $p$ by defining its aisle to be $D^{S,\leq 0}$ in $D^b(Tails(R))$.
-As mentioned in remark \ref{conj restriction}, in light of section 4 we conjecture that these t-structures restrict to $D^b(tails(R))$. \end{section}
+By corollary \ref{int torsion cl}, the last element of the chain, $\Tcal_{max(p)}$, is zero.
+Finally, section 3 provides a way of building a perverse quasi-coherent t-structure with respect to $p$ by defining its aisle to be $\Dcal^{S,\leq 0}$ in $\Dcal^b(Tails(R))$.
+As mentioned in remark \ref{conj restriction}, in light of section 4, we conjecture that these t-structures restrict to $\Dcal^b(tails(R))$. \end{section}